TangriDhruv/digital_twin/README.md

 **Tradeoffs made:**

-- **OpenAI embeddings over local model** — free tier has 512MB RAM, all-MiniLM-L6-v2 alone uses ~200MB leaving nothing for the server.
-API-based embeddings have zero memory footprint.
+- **OpenAI embeddings over local model** — Offloads embedding computation entirely to the API, eliminating local memory overhead.
+A model like all-MiniLM-L6-v2 requires ~200MB at runtime; at the scale of this dataset, API-based embeddings are cost-negligible and the simpler operational trade-off.
 - **FAISS over managed vector DB** — zero infrastructure for a single-user twin.
 Pinecone/Milvus add operational overhead not justified at 90 chunks.
 - **Dense search only over hybrid** — 90 conversational chunks retrieve accurately with vector search alone.
 BM25 adds value at scale or for domain-specific terminology (e.g. regulation numbers in RegHealth Navigator).
-- **Index committed to repo** — avoids OOM during ingestion on free tier.
-Trade-off: GitHub data is as fresh as last local ingest + push.
-- **No auth implemented** — deliberate scope decision.
-FastAPI `Depends()` architecture makes it a clean addition without changing any route logic.
+- **Index committed to repo** —  The FAISS index is pre-built and version-controlled so the application is immediately queryable on startup.
+This avoids requiring users to run ingestion.py as a prerequisite before the frontend can serve responses, keeping the setup path as frictionless as possible.

 **Next steps:**